ibanez-comvex/digima-design-system/docs/patterns/filters.md

 Secondary navigation within a page header should be displayed as tabs under the page title.
 {% include images.html name="page-header-types-tabs" invisionID="382635793" %}

-### Centered White

-Used as header in the email creation screen.
-{% include images.html name="page-header-types-centered-white" invisionID="383111659" %}

-### Centered Black

-Used as header in the import screen.
-{% include images.html name="page-header-types-centered-black" invisionID="383111658" %}